 11b.3.2.
 1 Modulation

 THz-OOK frames shall be modulated using OOK.
 The OOK modulation shall use variable amplitudes to represent the data.
 As shown in Figure 11b-5, OOK shall be represented by two points in the constellation map.
-The simplest form of OOK represents a binary '1' with the presence of the signal, and a binary '0' with the absence of it.
 The normalization factor, KMOD shall be sqrt(2).

 Figure 11b-5 Constellation Diagram for OOK